csmangum/real_time_voice_agent/README.md

 - `app/models/` - Data models and conversation state management
 - `app/config/` - Configuration and constants

+## Documentation

+For more detailed information about the system:

+- [Documentation](DOC.md) - Comprehensive technical documentation including system overview, architecture details, and key modules
+- [Changelog](CHANGELOG.md) - Complete history of changes and updates to the project

 ## Development

 ### Adding New Features